Daredevil: Born Again season 2: Main

-A former vigilante suffering from PTSD who runs her own detective agency and becomes Murdock's resistance ally.
-She has superhuman strength and limited flight abilities.
+An investigator and former vigilante who becomes Murdock's resistance ally.
+Since she was pregnant with her daughter, Danielle, Jones's powers—which include superhuman strength and limited flying—stop working intermittently.
 Ritter said it felt like no time had passed since she starred as Jones in Marvel's Netflix television series Jessica Jones (2015–2019), and she found it creatively fulfilling to contrast her performance in Born Again with her concurrent role as Mia LaPierre / Lady Vengeance in the series Dexter: Resurrection (2025–present).
+She said exploring Jones's life as a mother was an exciting character development, and the new wrinkle with her powers made for an interesting journey.
+Ritter acknowledged that Jones is more willing to use her powers now, after becoming a mother, compared to her reluctance in the Netflix series, explaining, "I think when you give her a child, there's a fierceness, a mama bear that comes out and gives her real strength and power...
+To be bigger and badder than ever as a result of having a child is really exciting."
 Cox described Jones as an antihero and said she and Murdock have a mutual respect despite their differing opinions of each other.
-Amanat said Jones joins with Murdock despite her aversion to team-ups because "it feels like it's very personal", with the character bringing an "edginess and lightness" to the season that "cuts through the [bullshit] in a really fun way".
+Amanat said Jones brings an "edginess and lightness" to the season that "cuts through the [bullshit] in a really fun way".